knselry/knselry.github.io/theories/deltarune/severgrave.markdown

 The 1225 gacha scene describes there being a 'small, black shard.'
 In addition to one of the main visual themes of the Knight being complete darkness, causing the cutscene where the Knight instantly annhilates the Fun Gang will make it drop the item 'BlackShard.'

-Given that the gacha scene plays when you enter Dess' code and then step into a doorframe that has awfully similar vibes to the bunker entrance, we can infer that what like happened was Kris entered Dess' code, Dess went/was taken into the bunker, then they "couldn't find their hand" while trying to pick up a black shard.
-I say 'someone' because Kris clearly has both hands and hometown likely isn't technologically or magically advanced enough to be able to replace hands yet.
+Given that the gacha scene plays when you enter Dess' code and then step into a doorframe that has awfully similar vibes to the bunker entrance, we can infer that
+<b>what likely happened was Kris entered Dess' code, Dess went/was taken into the bunker, then they "couldn't find their hand"
+while trying to pick up a black shard.</b> I say 'someone' because Kris clearly has both hands and hometown likely isn't technologically or magically advanced enough to be able to replace hands yet.

 5. Kris covered up something with a tree<br/>